-Of the nine (9) requests closed, the records were all disclosed in two (2) files (22 percent), the information was disclosed in part in four (4) cases (45 percent), and there was no record for the other three (3) requests (33 percent) because no relevant document was found, or the requested information was not under the control of the institution.
+Of the 12 requests closed, the records were disclosed in part in one (1) file (8 percent); one (1) request (8 percent) was abandoned by the requester, and there was no record for 10 requests (84 percent) because the requested information was not under the control of the institution.
 Chart II provides an overview of the disposition of the requests closed by CFMWS during the fiscal year.